White supremacy: 21st century

-There certainly were hate groups before the Internet and social media.
-[But with social media] it just becomes easier to organize, to spread the word, for people to know where to go.
-It could be to raise money, or it could be to engage in attacks on social media.
-Some of the activity is virtual.
-Some of it is in a physical place.
-Social media has lowered the collective-action problems that individuals who might want to be in a hate group would face.
-You can see that there are people out there like you.
-That's the dark side of social media.

-A series on YouTube hosted by the grandson of Thomas Robb, the national director of the Knights of the Ku Klux Klan, "presents the Klan's ideology in a format aimed at kids — more specifically, white kids."
-The short episodes inveigh against race-mixing, and extol other white supremacist ideologies.
-A short documentary published by TRT describes Imran Garda's experience, a journalist of Indian descent, who met with Thomas Robb and a traditional KKK group.
-A sign that greets people who enter the town states "Diversity is a code for white genocide."
-The KKK group interviewed in the documentary summarizes its ideals, principles, and beliefs, which are emblematic of white supremacists in the United States.
-The comic book super hero Captain America was used for dog whistle politics by the alt-right in college campus recruitment in 2017, an ironic co-optation because Captain America battled against Nazis in the comics, and was created by Jewish cartoonists.

 British Commonwealth

 There has been debate whether Winston Churchill, who was voted "the greatest ever Briton" in 2002, was "a racist and white supremacist".
 In the context of rejecting the Arab wish to stop Jewish immigration to Palestine, he said:

 I do not admit that the dog in the manger has the final right to the manger, though he may have lain there for a very long time.
 I do not admit that right.
 I do not admit for instance that a great wrong has been done to the Red Indians of America or the black people of Australia.
 I do not admit that a wrong has been done to those people by the fact that a stronger race, a higher-grade race or at any rate a more worldly-wise race ... has come in and taken their place."

 British historian Richard Toye, author of Churchill's Empire, concluded that "Churchill did think that white people were superior."